caryoscelus/heavy-bright-sun-wip/chapters/005-chapter-fifth.md

 For a while i felt like i am floating in an abstract space, hopelessly trying to catch up with that faint pulsating light.
 Then suddenly the light stopped moving away and i fell straight into it and everything became blank white around me.
-I looked at my body and strangely enough i could now see it, or rather its vague undulating outlines.
+I looked at my body and strangely enough i was now able to see it, or rather its vague undulating outlines.
 As i did, a stray thought occurred to me: "i shouldn't be watching myself so intently, or i'm going to morph away".

 As i switched my gaze, i could see background going darker and rapidly losing dpi.
 For a moment i though i could see bare pixels, but then they stretched into